sparsick/blog/content/post/using-testcontainers-selenium-in-spring-boot-tests/index.md

 # comment: false # Disable comment if false.
 ---

-In this blog post I'd like to demonstrate how I integrate Testcontainers in Spring Boot tests for running UI tests with Selenium.
+In this blog post, I'd like to show how to integrate Testcontainers in Spring Boot tests for running UI tests with Selenium.
-The sample project can be found on [GitHub](https://github.com/sparsick/testcontainers-spring-boot).

 Why Testcontainers?
 -------------------

-Testcontainers is a library that helps to integrate infrastructure components like Selenium in integration tests based on Docker Container.
+Testcontainers is a library that helps to integrate infrastructure components like Selenium or databases in integration tests based on Docker Container.
 It helps to avoid writing integrated tests.
 These are kind of tests that will pass or fail based on the correctness of another system.
-In my case, Selenium.
+In this case, Selenium.
-With Testcontainers I have the control over this dependent system.
+With Testcontainers we have the control over this dependent system.

 If you want to learn how to write integration tests with database integration, please have a look on my blog post about [Using Testcontainers in Spring Boot Tests For Database Integration Tests](https://blog.sandra-parsick.de/2020/05/21/using-testcontainers-in-spring-boot-tests-for-database-integration-tests/)

 Introducing the Subject Under Test
 ---------------------------------

-The sample project is a simple web application with an UI, based on Thymeleaf, Spring Boot and MySQL database.
+The sample project is a simple web application with a UI, based on Thymeleaf, Spring Boot and MySQL database.

 ![Structure of Hero Web app](HeroApp.drawio.png)

-Preparing a Test with the Whole Spring Boot Web Application
+Preparing a Test that starts the whole Spring Boot Web Application
 ----------------------

 We want to test the whole application including database.
-Therefore, we need a JUnit5 test that load the complete Spring Boot context and a MySQL database.
+Therefore, we need a JUnit5 test that load the complete Spring Boot application context and a MySQL database.

-The first step is to set up the dependencies to the test libraries.
+The first step is to set up the dependencies to the needed test libraries.
-In this case, JUnit5, Testcontainers and Spring Boot's test helper classes.
+In this case, they are JUnit5, Testcontainers and Spring Boot's test helper classes.
 As build tool, we use Maven.
-All test libraries provide so called [BOM "bill of material"](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Importing_Dependencies), that helps to avoid a version mismatch in our used dependencies.
+All test libraries provide so called [BOM "bill of material"](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Importing_Dependencies), that helps to avoid a version mismatch in the used dependencies.
 As database, we use MySQL.
 Therefore, we use the Testcontainers' module `mysql` additional to the core module `testcontainers`.
 It provides a predefined MySQL container.